The CTR2-Mini Antenna Switch Controller is available in two versions.

 On the expansion board:

-- Install only J2 on the expansion board
+- Install only the J2 16-pin ribbon connector on the expansion board

-- Build a 16-conductor ribbon cable that is long enough to connect J2 on the main board to J2 on the expansion board.
+- Build a 16-conductor ribbon cable using a 60mm piece of ribbon cable (total length with connectors should be 40mm).
+This cable connects J2 on the main board to J2 on the expansion board.

 Connect the DB9 connector on each board to your external antenna switch as follows: